FOR WRITERS: Practicing Our Craft

 The rest of the month will be dedicated to discussing our selected craft book and taking time to write.
 Please come prepared having read the selection of the book and with your dedicated writing tools (be that paper and pencil or laptop).

-We meet online (via Zoom) at 10:am on Friday mornings and in-person (location available for those who register) from 4:pm-6:pm on Friday evenings.
+We meet online (via Zoom) at 10:am on Friday mornings.

 JANUARY: Writing Down the Bones by Natalie Goldberg